isomerpages/scdf-ebsc/_being-a-resilient-responder/Emotional Fitness.md

 You can engage in PMR while seated:
 ![](/images/emotional%20fitness%203b.png)
 Alternatively, you can engage in PMR while lying down.
-Try doing this when resting on your back!
-The steps are the same:
+Try doing this when resting on your back, the steps are the same:
 ![](/images/emotional%20fitness%203a.png)

+Click [here](https://www.healthhub.sg/sites/assets/Assets/Programs/mindsg/audio/Progressive_Muscle_Relaxation.mp3) to try out a PMR audio exercise!

 ### Visualisation
 The last technique is visualisation.
 Similar to daydreaming, visualisation is accomplished through using your imagination.